 Individual confidence in India

-Two years after the start of the global COVID-19 pandemic, Indian workforce confidence was improving:
+Nearly three years after the start of the global COVID-19 pandemic, Indian workforce confidence is slowly improving — despite several dips along the way:

-Within the individual confidence index, here is what our members in India told us about how confident they’re feeling about their job stability, personal finances and career advancement between April 2020 and April 2022:
+Within the individual confidence index, here is what LinkedIn members in India told us about how confident they’re feeling about their job stability, personal finances and career advancement between January 2021 and January 2023:

 Confidence in Employers in India

-At the start of the pandemic, Indian workers had low confidence in their employers (CIE) with a score of +17.
-While there have been numerous ups and downs over the last 2 years, CIE has trended up, and was at +62 in April 2022.
+At the start of the pandemic, workers in India had low confidence in their employers (CIE) with a score of +17.
+While there have been numerous ups and downs over the last ~3 years, including a drop to +47 as well as reaching an all-time high of +68 (both in Nov 2022), CIE has trended up overall.
+In January 2023, Indian workers had a +56 score for confidence in their employers (CIE).

 Back to top